 Loose items in the vehicle can take the attention of the driver long enough to miss brake lights immediately ahead of you or a red traffic light ahead.
 Secure any loose item so it won’t take your attention away from the driving task, especially if you have to brake hard at any time.
 This would include and wrappers, coffee cups, CD cases – anything.
 And speaking of wrappers, avoid eating while you’re driving.
 I know there’s a time schedule but taking those ten minutes to eat can allow you to have a nice mental break before hitting the road again, which can also help you remain focused on the driving task.
 Spilling something on yourself would most likely cause you to look down and think about that as opposed to concentrating on the traffic and that could lead into a major problem.

 Before driving away at any time, clear your mind from outside distractions.
 Perhaps thoughts from home, friends, parts of the job or something which happened earlier in the day or the previous day is still on your mind.
 Take a deep breath and clear your thoughts.
 Remember, whatever is on your mind, you can’t do anything about it while you’re driving.
 Wait until you’re finished driving for the day to deal with it.

 Taking your eyes and mind away from the driving environment for just two or three seconds may not seem too long, but it is.
 If you were asked to close your eyes for three seconds while driving in traffic, you would refuse.
 There is nothing different about that compared to being distracted behind the wheel.
 Your eyes would still be away from the driving environment for at least three seconds.
 Distractions come in many shapes and sizes, so it’s up to you the driver to keep your focus on the important task of driving and ignore everything else.
 That’s the complete package.

-Stay up to date on safety and sign up for our weekly newsletter!
+Stay up to date and sign up for one of our newsletters!